 Generally, whenever the legislature sets out a complex statutory procedure that requires many hoops to be jumped through in a meticulous manner, the jumpee can usually do something to waive those requirements for the jumper.
 That was a big question here: before figuring out if GEICO waived it’s rights under § 19-511, could they even do so in the first place?
 GEICO, of course, argued no, suggesting that allowing waiver would “wreak havoc” upon Maryland’s insurance scheme.
 These insurance companies are always convinced that we are on the brink of chaos.

 The Court disagreed, pointing out that the rationale behind § 19-511 (expediting recovery for a victim) is consistent with permitting waiver.
-There is no reason why the doctrine of waiver would not apply here.
+There is no reason the doctrine of waiver would not apply here.

 That is what we have here.
 Woznicki relied upon a deposition of her trial counsel, pointing out that he allegedly alerted GEICO about the settlement with Nationwide.
 Here’s the kicker though, he didn’t even know about the requirements of § 19-511.
 He only corresponded with them about the Nationwide settlement because he was from Delaware and that was “his practice” there.
-Essentially, Plaintiff’s argument was that trial counsel accidentally got GEICO to waive their rights under § 19-511 and their policy.
+Essentially, the Plaintiff’s argument was that trial counsel accidentally got GEICO to waive their rights under § 19-511 and their policy.
 All the while, he was neither aware of nor sought the required consent from the GEICO.
 The whole thing is just silly.

-In the end, Plaintiff’s counsel was really relying on trial counsel’s subjective understanding of a phone call to GEICO that may or may not have happened, obviously not enough to show the “mutual knowledge and acceptance” needed to prove waiver.
+In the end, the Plaintiff’s counsel was really relying on trial counsel’s subjective understanding of a phone call to GEICO that may or may not have happened, obviously not enough to show the “mutual knowledge and acceptance” needed to prove waiver.
 So what is the takeaway here?
 You need cold hard facts to prove that the UM carrier waived its rights under § 19-511.
 Should you get permission to settle, get it in writing with explicit reference to the statutes and insurance policy.